shirish93/shirish93.github.io/_ideas/2024-03-15-riverfront-renewal.md

 **Conclusion:**

-By drawing inspiration from successful models, aligning diverse interests, and fostering a spirit of shared prosperity, riverfront rejuvenation in Kathmandu and Lalitpur can adapt neglected waterways into successful economic hubs, cultural destinations, and sources of community pride.
+By drawing inspiration from successful models, aligning diverse interests, and supporting a spirit of shared prosperity, riverfront rejuvenation in Kathmandu and Lalitpur can adapt neglected waterways into successful economic hubs, cultural destinations, and sources of community pride.